Q-Pensieve: Boosting Sample Efficiency of Multi-Objective RL Through Memory Sharing of Q-Snapshots: Algorithms

 where $\bar{\phi}$ is the parameter of the target network and $\mu$ is the sampling distribution of the state-action pairs (e.g., a distribution induced by a replay buffer of state transitions).
 On the other hand, based on (\ref{eq:Q pensieve pinew equality}), the policy network is updated by minimizing the following objective

 The overall architecture of $Q$-Pensieve is provided in Figure \ref{fig:MOSAC Structure}.
-The pseudo code of the $Q$-Pensieve algorithm is described in Algorithm \ref{algorithm:Q Pensieve} in Appendix. \rev{Notably, in Section \ref{section:experiments} we show that empirically a relatively small Q buffer size (e.g., 4 in our experiments) can already offer a significant performance improvement.}
+The pseudo code of the $Q$-Pensieve algorithm is described in Algorithm \ref{algorithm:Q Pensieve} in Appendix.
+The code of our experiments is available \footnote{https://github.com/NYCU-RL-Bandits-Lab/Q-Pensieve}. \rev{Notably, in Section \ref{section:experiments} we show that empirically a relatively small Q buffer size (e.g., 4 in our experiments) can already offer a significant performance improvement.}